Do you people watch?

 I stood there in aw.
 Did that mom just encourage her kids to choose McDonalds over vegetables?[If you’re interested, please see read: Food For Thought: My Personal Reflection on Nutrition Choices, a follow up to the above]

 Warning: there are LOTS of veggies in this recipe.
 No deep fried carrots though.

-- 2 tbsp soy sauce – I used Braggs soy sauce [gluten free]
+- 2 tablespoon soy sauce – I used Braggs soy sauce [gluten free]

-- 1 tbsp agave or raw unpasteurized honey
+- 1 tablespoon agave or raw unpasteurized honey

 - 3 green onions, diced